dutertetimes/dutertetimes.github.io/news/_posts/2016-07-25-State of the Nation Address 2016.md

 ---
-title: State of the Nation Address 2016 Transcript
+title: State of the Nation Address 2016
 date: 2016-07-25T11:00:49UTC
 excerpt: The first State of the Nation Address of President Rodrigo R. Duterte was held on July 25, 2016 at the Batasan Pambansa.
 This is a transcript of the State of the Nation Address.
 layout: post